Staying motivated if you’re on a healthy eating regime can be tough. Here’s how to make it stick.

 Find a buddy.

 Doing anything by yourself is hard, so try and find someone else with similar goals to help keep you motivated.
 You can do the same for them in return!
 Try your local gym, an online forum, or your slimming group if you’re in one.
+You can also train with your dog!
+That can be a fun and useful way to spend time with your furry friend.
 If all else fails, ask a friend who might not be on the same fitness journey to be at the end of the phone to offer support.

 Be patient with plateaus.